thoughtworks/runes/README.md

 U+1F644	🙄	FACE WITH ROLLING EYES
 ```

-Give the `runes` command one or more words, and it returns a sorted list of all Unicode characters containing those words in their names.
+Give the `runes` command one or more words, and it returns a sorted list of Unicode characters containing those words in their names.

-To get started, go to the [project page](https://twgophers.github.io/runes/) (docs in Portuguese for now; will be translated to English by Oct 5, 2019).
+To get started, go to the [project page](https://thoughtworks.github.io/runes/) (docs in Portuguese for now; will be translated to English by Oct 5, 2019).

 ## Credits